 Final Analysis of Claiming the Courtesan

 This book could have sparked a retro genre of 21st-century bodice rippers, rather than just being a gimmick of a plot that led to a bit of controversy.
-If I want to read a romance with power struggles and dominance issues between the hero and heroine, they rarely exist in historical romances anymore, as they’ve been diluted to blandness and are all so cookie-cutter.
-Contemporary-set BDSM romances, New Adult erotica, or paranormal fantasy are where I’d have to look for my spice, and I’m just not interested in those genres.
+If I want to read a romance with power struggles and dominance issues between the hero and heroine, they rarely exist in historical romances anymore.
+Those books have been diluted to blandness.
+Historicals are all so cookie-cutter.
+I’d have to contemporary-set BDSM romances, New Adult erotica, or paranormal fantasy to look for my spice.
+However, I’m just not interested in those genres.

 This was such a shame.
 Claiming the Courtesan could have been something special, but it was bogged down in psychological analysis and not enough substance.